Skip to product information

-Magnificent small-sized fetish figure (buti or butti) represents a particular ancestor and is believed to be composed of the substance of that ancestor (ikwii).
-Fascinating standing male figure is formed in classical Teke form, a large head, rectangular torso and a slightly bent crude legs with bulky feet.
-The front of the body a fetish bundle encased in a membrane.
-The wood and fetish covering with clay, resin, red tukula powder and entwined with cord and rattan.
-The face depicting an old man with almond-shaped eyes, wide flat nose, crescent-shaped large ears, open mouth and a typical cap-like headdress.
+Magnificent small-sized Teke fetish male figure (buti), representing a revered ancestor and believed to embody the ancestor’s substance (ikwii).
+Carved in the classical Teke style, the figure features a large head, rectangular torso, and slightly bent legs with robust feet.
+The face is that of an elder, with almond-shaped eyes, a wide flat nose, crescent-shaped ears, an open mouth, and a characteristic cap-like headdress.

 Excellent condition.
 Layered and encrusted surface patina suggesting genuine age and ritual use.
 Traces of libation.
 Size approx. 19,5cm x 5,3cm x 5,9cm.